 As a member of the Belgian cycling contingent, Axel participated at the 2004 Olympics held in Athens, where he captured a bronze medal.
 In a race that featured numerous break away attempts, it wasn’t until Paolo Bettini of Italy and Sérgio Paulinho of Portugal broke away late in the race that Axel saw his chance to earn a spot on the podium.
 With the peloton giving up the chase of the leaders, Axel jumped off the front of the group, earned the bronze medal and finished only 8 seconds behind Bettini, the gold medal winner.

-These days, Axel can be found at the helm of the Bontager Cycling Team.
-As its director, Axel has played a key role in grooming riders for the Pro Tour peloton.
+These days, Axel can be found at the helm of the Bissell Development Team.
+As its owner and director, Axel plays a key role in grooming riders for the Pro Tour peloton.
 His most notable successes include RadioShack’s Ben King, Sam Bewley and Jesse Sergent, Team Sky’s Alex Dowsett and BMC’s Taylor Phinney.